September 4, 2009

-The guerrillas also accused the troops Ceylonese to cause further deaths of civilians in an attack this morning-rated by Nanayakkara as "rescue operations" - and then said that there were two bombs over civilian targets after the announcement that they would cease.
+The guerrillas also accused of causing Ceylonese troops further deaths of civilians in an attack this morning-rated by Nanayakkara as "rescue operations" - and then said that there were two more bombing civilian targets after the announcement that they would cease.

 Harassed by the Army, the LTTE said yesterday, Sunday, a "unilateral ceasefire" with immediate effect citing poor humanitarian situation in the area, but the government considered it a mere attempt guerrillas gain time and regroup.

 The "ceasefire" guerrilla and the Government's announcement coincided with the presence on the island of Undersecretary General for Humanitarian Affairs, John Holmes, who yesterday urged both sides to "pause" humanitarian.

 Holmes, who is scheduled to leave this evening, met with Minister of Foreign Affairs Ceylonese, Rohitha Bogollagama, and visited Vavuniya (north) to check the condition of Tamil civilians detained by the government in camps, where lack of everything to meet their basic needs.